ppy/osu-wiki/wiki/Ranking_Criteria/Song_Content_Rules/en.md

   - Good example: The MC of a given anime and his love interest holding hands or sharing a kiss
   - Bad example: Characters engaged in heavy petting, French kissing or implied masturbation with genitals visible or not

-The anecdotal 'rule of thumb' is that one should generally be comfortable with their family members or other judgmental authority figure viewing the piece and be capable of adequately explaining what is going on in the scene.
+The anecdotal 'rule of thumb' is that one should generally be comfortable with their family members or other judgmental authority figure viewing the content and be capable of adequately explaining what is going on in it.
 This is by no means a strict requirement, but it is a good way to help inform your decisions on what is and isn't appropriate.

-In situations whether the appropriateness of a given background is unclear, the mapper must submit a formal request to any Beatmap Nominator for further appraisal, who will then refer the issue to the Global Moderation Team to decide based on a supermajority (>70%) consensus.
+In situations whether the appropriateness of a given piece of visual content is unclear, the mapper must submit a formal request to any Beatmap Nominator for further appraisal, who will then refer the issue to the Global Moderation Team to decide based on a supermajority (>70%) consensus.

 Once a consensus is met and issued, the resulting ruling on its appropriateness is final and can not be challenged under any circumstances, unless edits are made to try and fix the contentious issues cited by the ruling.
 Any number of these subsequent requests may be made within reason, so long as a good faith effort is being made to try and fix the issues listed.

-Should the alteration exceed the limits of common reason or is deemed to be performed in bad faith (such as excessive or poorly-done censoring), the base image may be denied from further appraisal requests and thus deemed unusable for beatmap background images.
+Should the alteration exceed the limits of common reason or is deemed to be performed in bad faith (such as excessive or poorly-done censoring), the content may be denied from further appraisal requests and thus deemed unusable for use in a beatmap.
 This is non-contestable and irreversible.

 ## Mapping tracks with explicit lyrics